-The best cheap VPS hosting deals on the market are…
+The best cheap VPS hosting deals of 2022 in full:

 You get one virtual Intel Xeon E5 core, 1GB of RAM, 50GB of SSD grade storage and unlimited traffic over a 100Mbit connection (that’s 30TB per month).
 You can choose the location of your data center (US, Spain or Germany) and you have a choice of Linux distro (albeit more limited than VPSCheap); Windows is also available as an option.

-With 18 data center regions located worldwide and a starting price of only $4.50 (£3.40) per month, it is one of the cheapest VPS deals around.
+With 19 data center regions located worldwide and a starting price of only $4.50 per month, it is one of the cheapest VPS deals around.
 You get one vCore CPU, 1GB memory, 40GB of SSD storage, 1TB of data transfer plus a free anti-DDoS Basic service, automatic snapshots, and triplicated backups.